-Through this idea of "illumination", or creating a "surplus in meaning" as it is sometimes called (Jabri, 2005a), identity can be seen as co-constituted from "outsideness".
-The fact that a teacher is "outside" his or her students means that the teacher can narrate things about them that they cannot see, and the fact that they are "outside" the teacher means that they can narrate things about the teacher that he or she cannot see.
-Outsideness has important implications for change management because it emphasizes the dialogue among persons rather than the speaker (the individual as the unit of analysis in communication).
+Through this idea of "illumination", or 'surplus in meaning' as it is sometimes called (Jabri, 2005a), identity can be seen as co-constituted from 'outsideness'.
+The fact that a teacher is 'outside' his or her students means that the teacher can narrate things about them that they cannot see, and the fact that they are 'outside' the teacher means that they can narrate things about the teacher that he or she cannot see.
+Outsideness has important implications for change management because it emphasizes not the speaker (the individual as the unit of analysis in communication) but the dialogue that takes place.

-According to this understanding, the meaning of change is located in the utterances of others.
-According to Bakhtin (1984, p.
-183): "Language lives only in the dialogic interaction of those who make use of it".
+According to this understanding, change has meaning only as they relate to the utterances of others.
+According to Bakhtin (1984: 183): "Language lives only in the dialogic interaction of those who make use of it".
 He saw conversation language as a living thing that is dependent on an infinite and recursive chain of utterances.
-That is when change agents and change participants become indistinguishable.
+That is when both change agents and change participants become indistinguishable.

-2.1 Implications for consensus
+Implications for consensus